Making a Complaint

 - professional misconduct or unprofessional conduct;

-- competence to practise the designated health profession;
+- competence to practice the designated health profession;

-- a physical or mental ailment, an emotional disturbance or an addiction to alcohol or drugs that impairs his or her ability to practise the designated health profession.
+- a physical or mental ailment, an emotional disturbance or an addiction to alcohol or drugs that impairs his or her ability to practice the designated health profession.

 If you believe you have grounds to make a complaint against a physical therapist, there is a process for doing so.

 You must provide a letter signed by you addressed to the Registrar of the College of Physical Therapists: